Samuel Stalnaker: Stalnaker's tavern

 Stalnaker's tavern became known as "The Town House."
-In negotiating the Catawaba and Cherokee Treaty of March 1756, the Indians requested that the treaty be held at Stalnaker's tavern, as it was near the home of Conocotocko, the Cherokee chieftain who wanted to participate, however the location was eventually moved to North Carolina, possibly because Samuel Stalnaker himself had been captured by the Indians and was believed dead.
+In negotiating the Catawaba and Cherokee Treaty of March 1756, the Indians requested that the treaty be held at Stalnaker's tavern, as it was near the home of Conocotocko, the Cherokee chieftain who wanted to participate, Samuel Stalnaker himself had been captured by the Indians and was believed dead.
 The tavern eventually became a stagecoach stop under the name Chillhowie Springs by 1815.